What is a Guarantor?

 How else could you help?

-There may be other ways you could help out the applicant, without the risk of being guarantor.
-For example, gifting an affordable sum of money to reduce the size of the loan needed.
+There may be other ways you could help out the applicant, without the risk of being guarantor, such as gifting an affordable sum of money to reduce the size of the loan needed.